dsafa/threejs-web-components/README.md

 </twc-scene>
 ```

-Camera controls also have an element which can be used for additional features (read more below)
+Camera controls also have an element which can be used for additional features such as an invocation target for [commands](#commands)

 Then the `twc-output` element can be used to output to a `canvas` element